-The bill also delineates places in which certain permit holders would be prohibited from carrying a handgun.
-Under the bill, it would be a third degree crime to carry any firearm or weapon in those certain locations.
+The bill also delineates places in which certain persons would be prohibited from carrying a firearm or destructive device.
+Under the bill, it would be a third degree crime to carry any firearm or a crime of the second degree to possess a destructive device in those certain locations.